Slow Cooker Turkey Chili

 Slow Cooker Turkey Chili is a hearty, healthy bowl of goodness that cooks in the slow cooker all day long and is a guaranteed weeknight dinner winner.

 The slow cooker / crockpot is a great tool for cooking chili because its low temperatures and long cook times allow all of the flavors to develop.
-And there's nothing quite as satisfying as coming home to dinner that has cooked all day, is ready to serve, and leaves only one dish to clean.
-It's super and easy and just takes a few minutes to prep.
+And there’s nothing quite as satisfying as coming home to dinner that has cooked all day, is ready to serve, and leaves only one dish to clean.
+It’s super easy and just takes a few minutes to prep.
 This hearty, protein-packed slow cooker turkey chili recipe has been one of my most popular recipes since I first shared it in 2016.

-This post has been updated with new tips and a new freezer label in the recipe card below.
+This post has been updated with new tips and a new freezer label below.
 But it is still the same recipe that many of you know and love!
-And if you haven't tried it, I can't wait for you to give it a try.
+And if you haven’t tried it, I can’t wait for you to give it a try.